-Discovery’s ‘The Dark Side of the Sun’ Film Narrated By Sting [Spoilers]
+Discovery’s ‘The Dark Side Of The Sun’ Film Narrated By Sting [Spoilers]

 The largest coronal mass ejection that hit the Earth happened over 150 years ago, and is known as the Carrington Event.
 This CME was responsible for taking down sections of the newly created U.S. telegraph network, starting fires, and even shocking some unsuspecting telegraph operators.
 The Northern Lights or “Aurora Borealis” were so bright that people were able to read a newspaper at night.
 Fortunately, society wasn’t yet so heavily dependent on electricity, but in today’s world the impact would be far-reaching and incredibly devastating.
 If a similar storm hit today, it could very well take out power grids, knock out satellites, GPS, and other communications systems.

-Almost everything and everyone is now connected in some way through electricity via the power grid and to electronics in general in this era of hyper-connected telecommunications.
+Almost everything and everyone is now connected in some way through electricity via the power grid, and to electronics in general in this era of hyper-connected telecommunications.
 Electricity is so much a part of life that almost all business is now conducted through the use of electronics, and homes around the world couldn’t function without electricity.
 Any major disruptions could set modern society back by hundreds of years, cause trillions of dollars in damage, and it would take several years to recover from the resulting chaos and confusion.

 NASA’s Solar Probe unlocks the secrets of the sun's corona #TheDarkSideoftheSun @Discovery https://t.co/B6Xmi2ggsf pic.twitter.com/agWY20Jz92